mzivic7/endcord/README.md

 When last message in chat buffer is selected, buffer will be extended with older messages.
 If number of messages in buffer exceeds `limit_chat_buffer` value in config, chat will be trimmed on the opposite side.
 If latest message is missing, then buffer can be extended with newer messages by selecting first message in buffer.
+### RPC
+For now RPC is only implemented for linux, it is automatically disabled on other platforms.
+And only supports Rich Presence, which means no subscriptions, join requests, lobby, etc.
+Because of this, some apps may not connect, misbehave or even error.
+If that happen, disable RPC in config.
+Usually RPC app must be started after RPC server (endcord).
+More info about whats going on can be found in log, when endcord is in debug mode.

 ## Installing
 ### Linux